Embraer Legacy 450/500 and Praetor 500/600: EMB-550 Legacy 500

 Embraer's timeline was delayed because software development for the fly-by-wire flight control system was running behind schedule.
 Supported by 800 engineers, the first Legacy 500 prototype (PT-ZEX) was rolled out on 23 December 2011 to begin ground testing and systems evaluation, prior to the aircraft’s first flight scheduled for the third quarter of 2012.
 The first engine run was completed on January 17, 2012.

 The aircraft's first flight occurred on 27 November 2012, with certification and initial deliveries expected in early 2014.
 The first flight test crew was composed of the program Test Pilot Eduardo Camelier, Chief Test Pilot Mozart Louzada, Flight Test Director Alexandre Figueiredo and Flight Test Engineer Gustavo Paixao.
 The maiden flight was from Embraer headquarters at São José dos Campos Airport and all prototypes were flown to the Gaviao Peixoto Airport test facility after their first flight.

 After 1,800 hours of flight tests and 20,000 hours of laboratory tests, its type certificate was received from National Civil Aviation Agency of Brazil (ANAC) on August 12, 2014, exceeding design goals.
 First delivery occurred to a Brazilian company on October 11, 2014.
 It received its Federal Aviation Administration (FAA) certification on October 21, 2014.
 Delivery of the 50th Legacy 500 is expected in the third quarter of 2016.

 The Legacy 500 can be configured to carry up to 12 passengers, and can carry eight passengers over 2,948 nmi, or four passengers over 3,125 nmi.
 The aircraft fly-by-wire control enhances safety and comfort.

 Climbing to its FL 430 initial cruise altitude takes 22 min and its 27° wing sweep allow a 436 knots TAS average long-range cruise, Mach 0.76 - 0.78, while a Mach 0.80 cruise lowers the range by 3%.

 The Legacy 500 competes with midsize jets like the $17.9 million Cessna Citation Sovereign+ and $23.4 million Cessna Citation X, but also with super-midsize $24 million Gulfstream G280 and $26 million Bombardier Challenger 350 and can be compared with the halted $21 million Learjet 85 program.

-Bombardier discounts its Challenger 300/350 to match the Legacy 500's $20 million price, $7 million cheaper, while Gulfstream stays firm on its $24.5 million G280 price, as is Embraer, but the Legacy 500 loses 25% of its base value on the pre-owned market because of the glut of used super-midsize jets.